nawwardiab/doctor-appointment-app/notes/roadmap.md

 4. Develop the **user dashboard** and **doctor dashboard**.
 5. Add authentication and finalize **login/signup** pages.
 6. Style and refine the UI/UX.

-These steps will give you an MVP that covers most of the app's core functionality.
-You can then focus on enhancements like integrating with Google Calendar, adding notifications, or even user reviews.

-Would you like to start by working on setting up the AppContext and the basic API functionality, or does another part of this plan appeal to you to begin with?